bbepis/XUnity.AutoTranslator/README.md

 #### Asset Loaded Methods
 The method `RegisterAssetLoadedHook( HookBehaviour behaviour, Action<AssetLoadedContext> action )` hooks into the `AssetBundle` API in the UnityEngine.
 Any time an asset is loaded through this API a callback is sent to these hooks.

-This API is a postfix hook to the `AssetBundle` API, which means that it is first called once the original asset has already been loaded, but is still replacable.
+This API is a postfix hook to the `AssetBundle` API, which means that it is first called once the original asset has already been loaded, but is still replaceable.

 The `AssetLoadedContext` class has the following definition: